CrowdStrike/ember-toucan-styles/README.md

   ```

 6. Add code to theme-toggle to toggle the theme (and to observe that the theme is toggling).
-  Today, Toucan only supports light and dark mode, so this toggle will flip bteween the light theme and dark theme.
+  Today, Toucan only supports light and dark mode, so this toggle will flip between the light theme and dark theme.
   ```js
   // app/components/theme-toggle.js
   import Component from '@glimmer/component';